terryyeb/learngit/readme.txt

 myfile
 add a line
-Creating a new branch is quick and simple. add a line on new dev branch
+Creating a new branch is quick and simple. add a line on new dev branch,test